D-Bits/Danabases-Blog/content/posts/2020-1-19-Shell-Cmds-CSharp.md

-While invoking shell commands in C# with `Process.Start()` has not been quite as intuitive as Python's `subprocess.run()`, and it was rather difficult to find accurate documentation, being able to now do so effictively will be very helpfully in reimplementing certain past projects in C#.
-In addtion to that, I will also look into what other things I can automate with `Process.Start()`.
+While invoking shell commands in C# with `Process.Start()` has not been quite as intuitive as Python's `subprocess.run()`, and it was rather difficult to find accurate documentation, being able to now do so effectively will be very helpfully in reimplementing certain past projects in C#.
+In addition to that, I will also look into what other things I can automate with `Process.Start()`.

 <br>